Bisher 555 mal gespeichert

 2. FEMALE AND YOUTHS' EMPOWERMENT

-Youths’ registered groups offer post-secondary students opportunities to launch independent small scale businesses while seeking careers, as Kenya has a very high unemployment rate.
+h) - Youths’ registered groups offer postsecondary students opportunities to launch independent small scale businesses while seeking careers, to keep them busy and help them earn a living, as Kenya has a very high unemployment rate.

 We help implement preventative public health measures, develop accessible communities health facilities, Communities first aid kits and expand access to health coverage and disease treatment.

-Almost all 50,000 Island residents depend on freshwater Lake Victoria for bathing, washing dishes and clothes, and sometimes drinking— but this brings health risks.
+Almost all 37,000 Island residents depend on fresh water Lake Victoria for bathing, washing dishes and clothes, and sometimes drinking— but this brings health risks.
 Outdoor latrines, even when deep, empty directly into the soil.
 The lack of public waste management means plastic pollution accumulates and breaks down as harmful micro-plastics.
 Livestock defecations wash directly into the lake after rainfall.
 In these conditions, typhoid, amoeba, bilharzia (schistosomiasis) and other waterborne illnesses can spread unchecked.

 Families’ lives among cattle, goats, chickens, and dogs, all of which can carry diseases, burdened by endless farm and home chores, many people forgo even free cancer screenings offered at health clinics.

 At the aquatic crossroads of Kenya, Uganda, Ruanda, Burundi and Tanzania, Mfangano was devastated by the HIV/AIDS epidemic of the 1980s.
 Nearly everyone on the Island has been tested for this disease, showing that 25% have been infected—double the rate of mainland Kenya.
 This caused many orphans and widowed families.